The Asterisk War Episode 11 Review

 While searching for Saya, Ayato encounters Priscilla Urzaiz, who’s being chased by thugs from a casino where her sister, Irene, had caused some problems.
 Of course, Ayato, being Ayato, helps her evade them.
-She’s grateful and all seems well until she mentions that she had moments ago called her sister Irene for help — the sister who has a terrible temper, is overly protective of her sister, and who jumps to conclusions.
+She feels grateful and Ayato started to relax.
+Then Priscilla mentions that she had moments ago called her sister Irene for help — the sister who has a terrible temper, is overly protective of her sister, and who jumps to conclusions.
 Before Ayato can ask Priscilla to call Irene to explain his role, Irene arrives and threatens to destroy Ayato.
 Priscilla convinces Irene that Ayato really did help her.
-Further, Irene’s suspicious about what Ayato was doing when he found Pricilla are put to rest when Saya calls and says that Kirin found her.
+Further, Saya’s call saying that Kirin found her put Irene’s suspicious about what Ayato to rest.
 That didn’t solve the issue from Irene’s perspective.

 She blasts into Dirk Eberwein’s office at Le Wolfe Black Institute, terrifying poor Kashimaru Korona in the process, to accuse Dirk of reneging on his promise to keep Priscilla safe.
 He explains that the elite, almost invisible Cats who are guarding Priscilla don’t care if “just a regenerative” like her gets slightly injured.
 Infuriated, she strikes at Dirk, only to find a power that she suspects is a Cat stops her blade.
 Dirk explains that if he’s out of the way, there’d be no one to protect Priscilla.
 Plus, he said that Cats didn’t intervene with the thugs because Ayato got in the way.
 She complains that she still owes Ayato and needs to pay the debt before their Phoenix Festa match.